Cannabis ruderalis

 Cannabis ruderalis is a variety, subspecies, or species of Cannabis native to Central and Eastern Europe and Russia.
-It contains a relatively low quantity of psychoactive compound tetrahydrocannabinol (THC) and does not require photoperiod to blossom (unlike C. indica and C. sativa).
+It contains a relatively low quantity of the psychoactive compound tetrahydrocannabinol (THC) and does not require a photoperiod to blossom (unlike C. indica and C. sativa).
 Some scholars accept C. ruderalis as its own species due to its unique traits and phenotypes which distinguish it from C. indica and C. sativa; others debate whether ruderalis is a subspecies under C. sativa.

 Description

 This species is smaller than other species of the genus, rarely growing over 2 ft in height.
 The plants have "thin, slightly fibrous stems" with little branching.
 The foliage is typically open with large leaves.
 C. ruderalis reaches maturity much quicker than other species of Cannabis, typically 5–7 weeks after being planted from seed.

 Unlike other species of the genus, C. ruderalis enters the flowering stage based on the plant's maturity rather than its light cycle.
 With C. sativa and C. indica varieties, the plant stays in the vegetative state indefinitely as long as a long daylight cycle is maintained.
 Cannabis geneticists today refer to this feature as "autoflowering" when C. ruderalis is cross-bred.

 Regarding its cannabinoid profile, it usually contains less tetrahydrocannabinol (THC) in its resin compared to other Cannabis species but is often high in cannabidiol (CBD).